 At twenty-eight years old I was transformed by grace.
-During the twenty-one years since, I have enjoyed learning and growing through the writings and teachings of wonderful mentors who have encouraged and inspired me to write with transparency.
-The purpose for this kind of writing is not only to express myself, rather, to point others to Jesus Christ, the lover of my soul.
+During the twenty-two years since, I have enjoyed learning and growing through the writing and teaching of wonderful mentors who have encouraged and inspired me to write with transparency.
+I write openly, sharing my heart as God leads and, more importantly, to point others to Jesus Christ.
 My prayer is that anything you read will encourage you in the faith and spur you on to finish well for the Glory of God.
-Writing is a passion I am fortunate to pursue and I enjoy drawing, reading, going to the beach and having long talks with good friends.
+Writing is a passion I am fortunate to pursue but I also enjoy drawing, reading, going to the beach, very bad golf with girlfriends who don’t keep score and like to have golf cart races and having long talks with good friends.

-This blog is dedicated to my family who have learned to love, forgive and grow where they are planted.
+This blog is dedicated to my family.
+By God’s grace they have learned to love, forgive and grow where they are planted.